Daltz333/docs.vigem.org/scptoolkit-manual-removal.md

 ![device-highlighted.png](img/scp/device-highlighted.png)

-Right-click on each of theose and select `Uninstall`:
+Right-click on each of those and select `Uninstall`:

 ![device-uninstall.png](img/scp/device-uninstall.png)